edisonq/laravel-quasar-photoalbums/README.md

 # laravel-quasar-photoalbums 2021
-photo album app made using Quasar and Laravel.
+This an attempt to learn 2 frameworks within 24 hours.
+A chance to land a job while having fun learning.
+Photo album app made using Quasar and Laravel.

 ## Technology:
 - [Laravel 8](https://laravel.com/).